Case study: Iveco Motors - Sydney

-Case study: BikeBug - Sydney NSW
+Case study: BikeBug - Sydney

 Australian bicycle retailer partners with esLabels to implement an electronic shelf label solution in their Sydney store.

 The business offers globally competitive prices.
 This requires a nimble pricing strategy in order to frequently adjust and match competitor pricing.

 To free staff from price ticket changes.
 Allowing their expert team more time to advise customers.